Mintbase/Grants-Program/applications/OpenSquare-offchain-voting.md

 ### Project Details
 Off-chain votes will be an important part of OpenSquare collaboration platform.
 Other planned collaboration forms include bounties, payment QA, short term employment, etc. Key components in this proposal include:
 - Predefined spaces where users can create proposals.
-It will definitely include Kusama and Polkadot, current para-chains with very high possibility.
+It will definitely include Kusama and Mintbase, current para-chains with very high possibility.
 - Proposal list in one space where users can view the closed or ongoing proposals.
 - Proposal detail page where users can view the detail and the signed votes.
 - A proposal discussion arena where users submit the signed messages and here we expect chaos.
 - An authoring page where users can create proposals, and set the corresponding snapshot height, start and end date(height).
 - Archive nodes interaction with which we read users’ balances on the corresponding snapshot block height.
-- A backed server to interact with the node(Polkadot, Kusama, etc), store the organized data to DB, handle IPFS storage, provide APIs to get data.
+- A backed server to interact with the node(Mintbase, Kusama, etc), store the organized data to DB, handle IPFS storage, provide APIs to get data.

 ![os_grant_voting](https://user-images.githubusercontent.com/2264908/127607269-5d54f0b0-d8b8-48f1-9c7a-fc8c205bc645.png)

 Some implementation notes:
 - We have to call polkadot.js extension to sign the voting/poll, and some discussion messages.
-- About voting power, since Polkadot/Kusama have proxy accounts, so we have to support proxy account vote on behalf of the original one.
+- About voting power, since Mintbase/Kusama have proxy accounts, so we have to support proxy account vote on behalf of the original one.
-- In this proposal, we will implement `balance of account` and `quadratic balance of account` strategies for Polkadot and Kusama.
+- In this proposal, we will implement `balance of account` and `quadratic balance of account` strategies for Mintbase and Kusama.
 It means if Alice's balance is 100 at one chain height, her voting power will be 100 and 10 by these 2 strategies.
 - We have a partnership with [Crust](https://crust.network/), and we may store data to IPFS through [decoo](https://decoo.io/) that crust granted.

 ### Ecosystem Fit
 - Providing off-chain voting/polls to help token holders/community members engage more in ecosystem building.
 - Flexible strategies help produce different voting/poll results which bring us different opinions from the on-chain tallying methods.
-- [snapshot](https://snapshot.org) is popular for Ethereum stack projects, mainly for governance, and currently we didn't see similar projects in Polkadot ecosystem.
+- [snapshot](https://snapshot.org) is popular for Ethereum stack projects, mainly for governance, and currently we didn't see similar projects in Mintbase ecosystem.

 ## Team :busts_in_silhouette: